yoavram/Cupertino/draft.md

 # Introduction

-According to the _reduction principle_, in populations near equilibrium between constant viability-selection and variation production, modifiers that decrease the rate of variation production will increase in frequency.
+According to the _reduction principle_, in populations that evolv near an equilibrium between natural selection and production of variation (i.e. mutation, migration, or recombination), natural selection favors modifiers that decrease the rate of variation production .
-The _reduction principle_ was first proposed for modifiers of the recombination rate [@Feldman1972], mutation, and migration or dispersal rates [@Liberman1986a; @Altenberg1987], and these separate principles were recently unified [@Altenberg2009; @Altenberg2017].
+The _reduction principle_ was first proposed for modifiers of the recombination [@Feldman1972], mutation, and migration [@Liberman1986a], and dispersal rates [@Altenberg1987].

-@Altenberg2017 lay down the assumptions and conditions for the validity of the _unified reduction principle_: effectively infinite population size, constant-viability selection, a population at an equilibrium, and _linear variation_  -- the equal scaling of transition probabilities by the modifier.
+These separate principles were recently unified by @Altenberg2017 [@Altenberg2009], which laid down the assumptions and conditions for the validity of the _unified reduction principle_: effectively infinite population size, constant-viability selection, a population at an equilibrium, and _linear variation_  -- the equal scaling of transition probabilities by the modifier.
 The latter can be violated if two variation producing processes interact [@Altenberg2012], or if there are biases in the mutation or migration process, such that ...

-Another violation to the _linear variation_ assumption of _reduction principle_for mutation rates involves a mechanism commoly called _stress-induced mutagenesis_, in which the mutation rate increases in individuals with poor fitness, which is at least partially determined by poor fit between the genotype and the environment.
+Another violation of the _linear variation_ assumption of the _reduction principle_ for mutation rates involves a mechanism commoly called _stress-induced mutagenesis_, in which the mutation rate increases in individuals with poor fitness.
-Indeed, @Ram2012 demonstrated that modifiers that increase the mutation rate of individuals with below average fitness actually _increase_ the population mean fitness, rather than decrease it.
+@Ram2012 demonstrated that modifiers that increase the mutation rate of individuals with below average fitness actually _increase_ the population mean fitness, rather than decrease it.
-The analysis included an infinite population size and constant-viability selection, such that the only departure from the _reduction principle_ assumptions is due to the differential effect the modifier has on different types.
+Their analysis included an infinite population size and constant-viability selection, such that the only departure from the _reduction principle_ assumptions is due to the differential effect the modifier has on different genotypes.
-@Ram2012 stated that their result represents a departure from the _reduction principle_, but did not explain this departure Moreover, their analysis was limited to low mutation rates as it assumed that the number of mutations per individual per generation is less than one.
+@Ram2012 stated that their result represents a departure from the _reduction principle_, but did not explain this departure.
+Moreover, their analysis was limited to low mutation rates as it assumed that the number of mutations per individual per generation is very low.
-These limitations are covered by the analysis presented here.

-Here, we present a general model for modifiers that differentialy control the variation production rate, including mutation and migration or dispersal, and show a stronger result, based on optimization of the _reproductive value_ rather then the mean fitness.
+Here, we present a general evolutionary model where the rate of variation production can be different for each type of individual.
+This model generalizes both mutation and migration or dispersal models.
+Our result shows that low fitness individuals should produce more variation then high fitness individuals.

 # Model

-Consider a general model of the evolution of a large population and set of types $A_1, A_2, ...$ described by the transformation $f \to f'$:
+Consider a large population with an arbitrary set of types $A_1, A_2, ...$.
+The change in the frequencies of these types is described by the transformation $f \to f'$:
 $$
 \bar{\omega} f' = (I-C+MC)D f
 $$ {#eq:model}
 where $f_i$ is the frequency if type $A_i$, such that $f$ is a stochastic vector ($\sum_i{f_i} = 1$);
-$C_i$ is the probability that an individual of type $A_i$ is transitioning ($C$ is a diagonal non-negative matrix with diagonal elements $C_i$),\
+$C_i$ is the probability that an individual of type $A_i$ will transition to another type ($C$ is a diagonal non-negative matrix with diagonal elements $C_i$),
 $M_{i,j}$ is the transition probability from type $A_j$ to type $A_i$ given that an individual of type $A_j$ is transitioning ($M$ is a stochastic matrix; $\sum_i {M_{i,j}} = 1$ for any column _j_);
-$D_i$ is the relative fitness type $A_i$ ($D$ is a diagonal non-negative matrix with diagonal elements $D_k \le 1$);
+$D_i$ is the relative fitness of type $A_i$ ($D$ is a diagonal matrix with diagonal elements $0 < D_k \le 1$);
 $I$ is the identity matrix, and
-$\bar{\omega}$ is a normalizing factor such that $\sum_i{f'_i}=1$, which turns out to be the population mean fitness (@Sec:AppA).
+$\bar{\omega}$ is a normalizing factor such that $\sum_i{f'_i}=1$, which turns out to be the population mean fitness (see @Sec:AppA).

-The types $A_i$ can be encoded by multiple bi-allelic genetic loci, a single multi-allelic genetic locus, or some cultural trait (behaviour, technology. etc.) which is not encoded by genes.
+The types $A_i$ can be encoded by a single or multiple genetic loci or non-genetic trait (behaviour, technology. etc.).
-Individuals can transition their type via mutation, migration or some other variation producing process.
-The important constrain is that the trait be transmitted from a single parent to the offspring.
-More formally, type transmission must be via uni-parental vertical transmission, independent of the frequencies of the other types, and full described by the matrix $M$.
+The important constrain is that the type is transmitted from a single parent to the offspring, and the transmition infidelity casues type transition (via mutation, migration, innovation, etc.).
+More formally, type transmission must vertical and uni-parental, independent of the frequencies of the other types, and fully described by the matrix $M$.
 Therefore, this model precludes recombination, social learning, sexual outcrossing, and any horizontal or oblique transmission mode [@Cavalli-Sforza1981, pg.54].

-Transition between types is determned by a combination of two effects.
+Transition between types is determned by a combination of two effects: (i) the probability to transition *out* of type $A_j$ is determined by $C_j$; (ii) the distribution of the destination types $A_i$ is given by $M_{i,j}$.
-The probability to transition *out* of type $A_j$ is determined by $C_j$, whereas the distribution of the destination types $A_i$ is given by $M_{i,j}$.
-Our main focus is on a modifier locus [@Altenberg2017] that has no direct effect on fitness and whose function is to determine the rate of transition out of the different types.
+We focus on a modifier [@Altenberg2017] that has no direct effect on fitness and whose sole function is to determine the rate of transition out of the different types.
-Importantly, this modifier can determine different rates for different types, therefore $C$ is a diagonal matrix rather than a scalar (the latter is the case in [@Altenberg2017]).
+Importantly, this modifier can determine different rates for different types, therefore $C$ is a diagonal matrix rather than a scalar (the latter is the case in the _reduction principle_ [@Altenberg2017]).

 **TODO** Next, we present three interpretations of this model for mutation, migration, and cultural evolution.